 Exuding the perception of scarcity in your post-click landing page is a psychological tool that can be used effectively if employed carefully.

 The most obvious examples would include a countdown clock or limited-time-offer phrasing used as part of a call-to-action that would emphasize time limitations on a particular offer.
-From the consumer’s perspective, that countdown clock or expiring offer might enhance motivation and lend itself to a trigger more easily conducive to success.
+From the consumer’s perspective, that countdown clock or expiring offer might enhance motivation.

-In this Adobe post-click landing page, the limited time offer is used to enhance the scarcity of the sale, thus motivating the user to click and act while it’s still available:
+The Adobe post-click landing page has a limited time to enhance the scarcity of the sale.
+Thus motivating the user to click and act while it’s still available:

-The perception of scarcity leverages a user’s fear of missing out on a sale that they may or may not run into again.
+The perception of scarcity leverages a user’s fear of missing out on a sale they may not run into again.
 It can serve as a persuasive, motivating tool when employed correctly.

 Be mindful of the elements at higher price points

 Similarly, companies should minimize the ability and effort needed by the consumer to trigger forward movement into the funnel.
-In terms of post-click landing page construction and design, this can be accomplished with attention to detail to enhance the visitor experience as much as possible.
-A distinctive CTA button can such a detail by drawing focus and attention to the offer, easing the burden of the trigger to advance the sale.
+A distinctive CTA button can such a detail by drawing focus and attention to the offer.
+Hence, easing the burden of the trigger to advance the sale.

 The CTA on this Tag Heuer page draws focus to the pending product and uses the celebrity influence to persuade users to click through and pre-order the watch:

-These types of site improvements and detail can collectively pay tremendous dividends in enhancing the overall customer experience and provide an environment much more conducive to conversions.
+These types of site improvements and detail can collectively pay tremendous dividends.
+It helps to enhance the overall customer experience and provide an environment much more conducive to conversions.

 No detail is too small

 The smallest details can ultimately decide if prospects will convert or not.
-The most effective post-click landing pages are far more evolved than the simple splash pages of yesterday’s marketing strategies and a critical component of a successful marketing strategy.
+The most effective post-click landing pages are far more evolved than the simple splash pages of yesterday’s marketing strategies.

-As evidenced by the Fogg behavior model, the consumer is only persuaded to take action when particular criteria are met.
-Ads and post-click landing pages must be viewed as two sides of the same coin, displaying a high degree of consistency in voice, tone, and content.
-Improper design significantly impairs the three critical elements in Fogg’s Behavior Model and, therefore, hampers a marketing strategy’s ability to generate conversions.
+According to the Fogg behavior model, the consumer only takes action when particular criteria are met.
+Ads and post-click landing pages are two sides of the same coin.
+Displaying a high degree of consistency in voice, tone, and content.
+Improper design significantly impairs the three critical elements in Fogg’s Behavior Model.
+Therefore, hampers a marketing strategy’s ability to generate conversions.